-An Emergency Preparedness and Response Plan has been prepared for Yarwun - RMA1 as part of the overarching emergency preparedness and response planning.
-The Emergency Preparedness and Response Plan is based on credible flow failure scenarios and the assessment of potential consequences to people and the environment, and identifies:
+An Emergency Preparedness and Response Plan (EPRP) has been prepared for QAL - RMD1 as part of Rio Tinto's Business Resilience and Recovery Programme.

+The EPRP is based on credible failure scenarios and the assessment of potential consequences to people and the environment, and identifies:

-- Equipment and personnel resources required to respond to a tailings facility emergency; - The chain of command in the event of an actual or potential Yarwun RMA1 failure; - Roles and responsibilities of internal employees, responders and other relevant stakeholders; - · Personnel competencies and training needs for all responders; - Training exercises that are required to be conducted; - A graduated Trigger Action Response Plan that defines the actions to take to address signs of imminent failure through to full failure; - · Communications approach during an emergency; - Evacuation decision making, co-ordination, and planning requirements; and - A recovery plan for Yarwun RMA1 including immediate responses and checklist for impact assessments and engagement for tailoring longer term recovery plans.
+- Equipment and personnel resources required to respond to a tailings facility emergency; - The chain of command in the event of an actual or potential QAL RMD1 failure; - · Roles and responsibilities of internal employees, responders and other relevant stakeholders; - · Personnel competencies and training needs for all responders; - · Training exercises that are required to be conducted; - A graduated Trigger Action Response Plan that defines the actions to take to address signs of imminent failure through to full failure; - Communications approach during an emergency; - · Evacuation decision making, co-ordination, and planning requirements; and

+A recovery plan for QAL - RMD1 including immediate responses, and a checklist for impact assessments and engagement to tailor longer term recovery plans.
 The long-term recovery plan will be modified based on stakeholder engagement and information obtained during the post failure impact assessment.

-The Emergency Preparedness and Response Plan articulates roles and responsibilities in the event of a tailings facility failure and procedures that need to be followed to minimise harm to people and the environment, and has been developed in consultation with the Local Disaster Management Group (LDMG).
-Feedback from impacted community members has been considered.
-The LDMG is a requirement of State legislation and includes representatives from the Gladstone Regional Council, Queensland Police Service, Queensland Fire and Emergency Services, State Emergency Services, Queensland Health, other government agencies, and industry.
-The group also has a Local Disaster Management Plan, prepared on behalf of the Gladstone Regional Council.
+The EPRP articulates roles and responsibilities in the event of a tailings facility failure as well as procedures that need to be followed to minimise harm to people and the environment and has been developed in consultation with the Local Disaster Management Group (LDMG).
+The LDMG is a requirement of State legislation and includes representatives from the Gladstone Regional Council, Queensland Police Service, Queensland Fire Department, State Emergency Services, Queensland Health, other government agencies, and industry.
+The LDMG also has a Local Disaster Management Plan, prepared on behalf of the Gladstone Regional Council.
+Feedback from potentially impacted community members has been considered in the development of the EPRP.